cyvu37/CHS-HDF5-Converter/README.md

 <p align="center"><img src="resources/CHS%20HDF5%20Converter%20logo%202.png" alt="drawing" width="200"/></p>

 # About
-The **CHS HDF5 Converter** is a StormSim program in a Python GUI for converting HDF5 files from the [Coastal Hazards System](https://chs.erdc.dren.mil/Home/Library) (CHS) database into a table/CSV format (aka a dataset) while preserving some, but not all, of the original file's metadata.
+The **CHS HDF5 Converter** is a Python GUI for converting HDF5 files from the [Coastal Hazards System](https://chs.erdc.dren.mil/Home/Library) (CHS) database into a table/CSV format (aka a dataset) while preserving some, but not all, of the original file's metadata.
 There are two methods labeled the Command Line (CMD) method and the GUI method.
-[The CMD method](#the-cmd-method) converts a single HDF5 file to a CSV file (or more) directly from the command line.
+[The CMD method](#the-cmd-method) converts HDF5 and ZIP files directly from the command line, including folders containing HDF5 files.
 [The GUI method](#the-gui-method) allows many more functions such as previewing, filtering, and plotting multiple HDF5 files.
-All CSV files produced by the app will be saved in the same directory as the program's Python files.
+All CSV files produced by the app will be saved in the directory above the program's Python files.

 # Installation